 Fieldwork includes smaller opportunities on the school grounds to larger-scale visits to investigate key aspects of our geography curriculum.
 By regularly using our school grounds, fieldwork can be a regular and integral part of our curriculum.
 It is accessible for all and provides children with a thorough understanding of their locality: building a solid foundation when comparing it to other places.

 Within lessons, we should see a clear structure building on the most up to date research on how children learn best.
 We have developed a clear outline for our Geography lessons using Kapow as our initial lesson guidance but then adapting this to meet the needs of our children.
-Please look at our Non-Negotiables for Teaching Geography document to see how Geography is taught at Ainderby Steeple.
+Please look at our Non-Negotiables for teaching Geography document to see how Geography is taught at Ainderby Steeple CE Primary School.

 Here is our current two year rolling programme.
 Please note, Year 1 and Year 2 complete the same enquiry questions each year as they are taught as single age groups within their classes.